publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-05-30-The-Proficiency-Instructional-and-Affective-Domains-of.md

 Literature Review

-#### Setting:
-nan

 #### Key Findings:

-• Proficiency characteristics can range from an inaccurate self-perception to difficulties interacting with the academic context. • Instructional factors include placement of LTELLs, such as when an older LTELL might be placed in a classroom with younger ELLs.  • Additional factors include how the student perceives themselves, as well as factors like confidence and personal motivation.
+- Proficiency characteristics can range from an inaccurate self-perception to difficulties interacting with the academic context.
+- Instructional factors include placement of LTELLs, such as when an older LTELL might be placed in a classroom with younger ELLs.
+- Additional factors include how the student perceives themselves, as well as factors like confidence and personal motivation.

 #### Implications:
-Instruction for LTELLs should be informed by the following principles: • The proficiency level of LTELLs are influenced by a variety of factors, ranging from poor instruction to feelings of low self-esteem.
-Instructional factors need to consider all of these aspects when providing instruction, including both curricular and environmental considerations. •  Many LTELLs will benefit from encouragement as a means to boost motivation and enhance self-esteem.
+Instruction for LTELLs should be informed by the following principles:
+- The proficiency level of LTELLs are influenced by a variety of factors, ranging from poor instruction to feelings of low self-esteem.
+Instructional factors need to consider all of these aspects when providing instruction, including both curricular and environmental considerations.
+- Many LTELLs will benefit from encouragement as a means to boost motivation and enhance self-esteem.

 #### Limitations: